cloudfoundry-incubator/kubernetes-guidelines/DETAILED.md

 ### Kubernetes versions support

 * Each component is expected to support all supported by CNCF versions of Kubernetes by using correct API specification.
-* If API specification differs in version x and x+2, the component has by default the version that is supported in CFCR.
-Optionally, it can provide a flag to use a different API version